roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 Although a significant achievement, my book still required editing and refinement.

-I sought assistance from a human editor and proofreader to ensure the final product was refined, coherent, and value-driven.
+Now I sought assistance from a human editor and proofreader to ensure the final product was refined, coherent, and value-driven.

+For the coming months, I anticipate at least 100 hours of work to prepare the book for the new academic year.

 ## Looking Forward

 Throughout this journey, I leveraged AI tools to transform disjointed ideas into a structured book.

-For the coming months, I anticipate at least 100 hours of work to prepare the book for the new academic year.

-The book primarily targets **young researchers**, drawing from my extensive **13-year academic experience** and **my background managing €34 million worth of projects**.
+The book primarily targets **young researchers**, drawing from my extensive **13-year experience in academia** and **my background managing €34 million worth of projects**.

-> "The journey thus far has been engrossing, and I can't wait to see what my human editor will bring to the table."
+> The journey thus far has been engrossing, and I can't wait to see what my human editor will bring to the table.

-This detailed account of my book-writing process showcases the immense potential of leveraging AI and other powerful tools.

 Remember, whether you aspire to write a book, create engaging articles, or establish a meaningful online presence.

 With **the right balance of human expertise and AI assistance, your potential is limitless.**

 Note: *This text was written using recorded audio notes, transcribed using Whisper.cpp, and then improved with the help of various AI models.*